hashim222/mha-bank/README.md

 MHA Bank is a Python terminal bank app that runs on the Code Institute's mock terminal Heroku.

-MHA Bank stands for Muhammad Hashim Aslam Bank, which is simple bank app.
+MHA Bank stands for Muhammad Hashim Aslam Bank, which is a simple bank app.

-The app asks for a username at the beginning.
-If the user already exists, their previous balance will be shown.
-If not, the app creates a username for them, and then there are four options for them to choose from: deposit, withdraw, view balance, and exit bank.
+In the beginning, the app asks for a username, If the user already exists, their previous balance will be shown.
+If not, the app creates a username for them, and then there are four options for them to choose from: deposit, withdraw, view balance, and exit app.

 ## Live Preview